TingNgs/portfolio/content/home.md

 date: 2019-03-17T19:31:20.591Z
 home:
   title: Hi!
 I'm Ting Ng
+  description: >-
-  description: I'm a front-end developer who likes to do interesting, challenging,
-    and impactful stuff with web technologies.
+    I'm a front-end developer who likes to do interesting, challenging, and impactful stuff with web technologies.

+    * 3 years of experience working in web development

+    * Familiar with RESTful APIs & WebSocket connection

+    * Experienced in developing responsive/adaptive websites

+    * Experienced in Unit Testing (Jest.js / React testing library)
   bg_color: "#578bde"
 about:
   title: About